nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/code_of_conduct.md

 ### Unacceptable Behavior

-1. Harrassment, intimidation, or discrimination of any form
+1. Harassment, intimidation, or discrimination of any form
 2. Physical or verbal abuse of any participant
 3. Disruption of proceedings, panels and/or lightning talks
 4. Examples of unacceptable behaviors include but are not limited to: